sillsdev/ptx2pdf/docs/documentation/ornaments.md

 file.

 The stroke colour, stroke-width and fill colour may be selected at load-time.
-The current code provides for borders around sidebars, with the parameters described within the style sheet.
+The current code provides for borders around sidebars, the text area, and figures, with the parameters described within the style sheet.
+Ornamental rules (`\zrule | cat="ornament" width="0.5" \*`) are also supported.

-PTXprint now includes the ornaments from version 1.2 of the package.

 #### Locally defined ornaments
 Simple lines and other features can easily be hand-coded, using the same mechanisms as above.
-For future-compatibility these have been given negative numbers.
-(See section on additional ornaments, below).
+For future-compatibility these have been given negative numbers, or numbers starting above 100 (See section on additional ornaments, below).
+The supplied additional ornament elements, include spaces, simple lines, and some corner-pieces to suppliement the above are also included.

 #### Border or dingbat fonts
 There are two mechanisms to access font-based border elements.
 Either: